 In an impact of sufficient severity, the airbag sensing system detects that the vehicle is in a crash.
 For both frontal and side impact airbags, the sensing system triggers a release of gas from the inflator, which inflates the airbag.
-The inflator, airbag, and related hardware are all part of the airbag modules inside the steering wheel and in the instrument panel in front of the right front passenger.
-For vehicles with side impact airbags, the airbag modules are located in the ceiling of the vehicle, near the side windows.
+The inflator, the airbag and related hardware are all part of the airbag modules.
+Frontal airbag modules are located inside the steering wheel and instrument panel.
+For vehicles with side impact airbags, the airbag modules are located in the seatback closest to the driver's and/or right front passenger's door.